-If you haven’t already we recommend you check out wholesaleted on You Tube.
-Sarah’s videos do stand out for their clarity and practicality when compared to many of the other Print on Demand and Drop Shipping advice sites out there.
+If you haven’t already, we recommend you check out wholesaleted on YouTube.
+Sarah’s videos stand out for their clarity and practicality when compared to many of the other start-up stalker sites out there.

 Our Three-Brains branding now has a black “T” shirt at the start.
 That’s in honour of this little bit of T-shirt trivia.
-Sometimes our three-brains may think about these things a little too much.
+Sometimes our Three-Brains may think about these things a little too much.

 (Note : We’ve since updated the logo again.
 It no longer has a black T-shirt in it).

 We’re using the T-shirt shop learnings to build our own strategy.
 So, we can help you go through the same process faster and more efficiently.